 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint or partners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+When signing as attorney, executor, administrati other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.

-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date 4
+Signature [PLEASE SIGN WITHIN BOX] Date

+Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Proxy Statement and Annual Report to Stockholders/10-K are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Proxy Statement, Annual Report to Stockholders/10-K is/are available at www.proxyvote.com.